Inhomogeneous Kinetic Equation for Mixed Neutrinos: Tracing the Missing Energy

-The new terms are intuitive if we interpret ${\sf\Omega}_{\bp,\br}$ as the renormalization of the quasiparticle energy induced by the interaction, which is in general a matrix in flavor space, analogous to the renormalization of quasiparticle energy in Landau's theory of a Fermi liquid~\cite{Landau:1958joj}.
+${\sf\Omega}_{\bp,\br}$ is the renormalized quasiparticle energy, in general a matrix in flavor space, analogous to the renormalized quasiparticle energy in Landau's theory of a Fermi liquid~\cite{Landau:1958joj}.
 This induces a renormalization in the group velocity \smash{${\bm\nabla}_\bp {\sf\Omega}^{(0)}_{\bp,\br}$} (only the zero order terms must be kept which already contain one gradient) and a weak force field \smash{$-{\bm\nabla}_\br {\sf\Omega}^{(0)}_{\bp,\br}$}.

 All additional terms are small, of the order of $r_\mu r_l$, and thus will not produce \textit{quantitatively} large flavor-conversion effects.
 However, as a \textit{qualitatively} new effect, the renormalized group velocity causes a slow spatial drift of neutrinos; the order of magnitude of the velocity is \smash{$|{\bm\nabla}_\bp {\sf\Omega}^{(0)}_{\bp,\br}|\sim r_\mu$}.
 Since $r_\mu\sim 10^{-11}$, this is completely negligible compared to the standard neutrino velocity.